rxcrh/smrustpro/conways/README.md

-## Conways - Game of Life
+## Conway's Game of Life

-Implemented in Rust as a CLI program.
+Implemented in Rust with a CLI.